-The Command Post will be established at or near the scene.
+The Command Post will be established at or near the scene in most cases.
 This is the center from which all emergency operations will be directed.
-Staffing for the Command Post, as directed by the Incident Commander, should be limited to the Command and General Staffs and others who may be appointed by the Incident Commander.
+Staffing for the Command Post, as directed by the Incident Commander, should be limited to the Command and General Staff and others who may be appointed by the Incident Commander.